 Some links in this post may be affiliate links

-Anthurium veitchii (King Anthurium) grows best in bright indirect light away from direct sunlight, moderately warm and humid conditions and consistently moist, rich, aroids potting soils coupled with fortnightly feeding in the growing season.
+Anthurium veitchii (King Anthurium) prefers bright indirect light, warm and humid conditions, and consistently moist, rich, well-drained soils coupled with fortnightly feeding in the growing season.

-Anthurium veitchii is one of the rare Anthurium varieties with large, pendulous leaves which are a sight to behold in any space.
+Anthurium veitchii is one of the rare Anthurium varieties and features large, pendulous leaves which are a sight to behold in a hanging basket, on a pedestal or tabletop.

 King Anthurium is a slow-growing plant whose long leaves have a corrugated appearance.
 A new leaf may take upto 3 months to develop.